|

 :set listchars=tab:>-,trail:@

-or :syntax off
+:syntax on or :syntax off

-:color schemename
+:color schemename,

 providing the name of the desired colour scheme.